Martinomagnifico/reveal-pug-scss-starter/README.md

 ## Pug setup

-This starter project uses Pug to be able to use a base template, and to include partials, like a `head` and a block of scripts that is included at the end of the HTML.
+This starter project uses Pug to be able to use templates, and to include partials, like a `head` and a block of scripts that is included at the end of the HTML.

 ```
 .
 ├── build                       # Compiled files
 ├── src                         # Source folder
 │   ├── assets                  # Assets for the presentation
+│       ├── img                 # Images
 │       ├── js                  # Javascript files
 │       ├── scss                # Scss files to be compiled into CSS
 │           ├──  styles.scss    # Main Scss file